Team: Unified Business Development Team -

 - Enterprise Airnode integrations

 - Custom solution development

 - Link enterprise customers with implementation partners for any smart contract or dApp development

-For business development cycle #5, the enterprise-facing business development team’s goal is to secure two of the world’s largest market data providers.
-Additionally, there is promise of a well-known weather data provider taking next steps with API3.
-The Enterprise team will further focus on market data providers, asset managers, automotive, insurance and aviation as key target sectors.
+For business development cycle #6, the enterprise-facing business development team’s goal is to focus on growing data beacon usage among large data providers.
+Additionally, it is to follow-through with one of the world’s largest market data providers in a PoC which we have been negotiating and creating requirements for.
+The Enterprise team will further focus on market data providers as key target sectors for data beacons.

 We will also endeavour to work with a top 10 consultancy or implementation partner (McKinsey type) to add more credibility to integrating and implementing data oracle solutions powered by the Airnode.

 In addition to the above business development responsibilities, the Platform/dApps BD team will focus on building out the dApp and Platforms ecosystem.
-The overarching aim is to improve the options for developers looking to use API3 data by deploying on as many platforms as possible, and reach out to the projects being developed on these to find consumers for our dAPIs and Airnode-enabled APIs (when developed).
+The overarching aim is to improve the options for developers looking to use API3 data by deploying on as many platforms as possible, and reach out to the projects being developed on these to find consumers for our data beacon, dAPIs and Airnode-enabled APIs.

 Outreach (Platforms & dApps)